Decision Intelligence Platform

 DEPLOYMENT: demonstrate different deployment and integration options for the same decision model, “Vacation Days“.

 ARCHITECTURE: decision models that demonstrate how to build Enterprise-Level Rules Repositories.
-See a more complex sample “Loan Services“.
+See how it can be done in the sample “Loan Services“.

 AI: decision models deployed as AI Agents using MCP Servers and running from LLMs